TylorS/typed/apps/website/content/guides/guard.md

 reject malformed workspace names before any lookup.
 A service-backed guard then checks membership.
 “No membership” may mean `None`; an unavailable membership service should stay a typed failure.
 Turning both into `None` makes a backend outage look like an ordinary missing permission.

+`Guard.pipe` passes a successful output to the next guard and skips it on `None`:

 ```ts
 import { Context, Data, Effect, Option } from "effect"